Eight rat breeders sickened by Seoul virus, CDC says

-At least eight people who breed pet rats have been infected with an unusual and sometimes deadly virus called Seoul virus, state and federal health officials said Friday.
+At least eight people who breed pet rats have been infected with an unusual virus called Seoul virus, state and federal health officials said Friday.

 It's a type of hantavirus, a respiratory infection spread in rodent droppings.
 Eight people in Illinois and Wisconsin have been diagnosed, and some were sick enough to need hospital care, the Centers for Disease Control and Prevention said.